top of page

 1. Use your keywords in your body copy

 Body copy is the main sections of your text, the bit underneath headings and subheadings.
 You want to make sure you use your keyword phrase in here.
-Not in a spammy, keyword-stuffing way (in fact, please don't, because Google penalises sites with low-quality content and keyword repetition), but in a way that feels naturally for humans to read.
+Not in a spammy, keyword-stuffing way (in fact, please don't, because Google penalises sites with low-quality content and keyword repetition), but in a way that feels natural for humans to read.

 1. Use your keywords in your header tags